cryptobiu/MATRIX/README.md

 MATRIX uses a header class logger [API](../master/Reporting/MatrixMeasurement.h).
 The logging is done at the protocol code.
 The logger generate logs files that uploaded to [Elasticsearch](https://www.elastic.co/) server.
-To use MATRIX logger class, just include `MatrixMeasurement.h` to your main class To measure task:
+To use MATRIX logger class, just include `MatrixMeasurement.h` to your main class.

+To measure task:
 ```
 #include "MatrixMeasurement.h"